pratsgl/kubernetesupgrade/Readme.md

 kworker2.mylab.com   Ready    <none>   114m   v1.18.2
 ```
 ## Upgrade worker nodes
+Now it’s time to start the upgrade with the worker nodes.

 Now lets upgrade on KWORKER1 Node

 Login as root to KWORKER1
 Prepare the KWORKER1 node for maintenance by marking it unschedulable and evicting the workloads:

 ```
 user@lab-server:~/projects/kubernetes$ kubectl drain kworker1.mylab.com --ignore-daemonsets
 node/kworker1.mylab.com cordoned